 Traditional techniques typically dealt with designing for hazard using nominal prescriptive methods.
-New high fidelity numerical simulations are now numerically efficient enough to be used to evaluate performance of full structure when subjected to explicit deterministic extreme loading scenarios such as Earthquakes, Storms, Tsunamis, Accidental/Intentional Explosions, and Vehicle Impacts.
+New high fidelity engineering simulations are now numerically efficient enough to be used to evaluate performance of full structure when subjected to explicit deterministic extreme loading scenarios such as Earthquakes, Storms, Tsunamis, Accidental/Intentional Explosions, and Vehicle Impacts.

 Dr. Khalil is a professional engineer with more than 20 years of Structural Engineering experience in performing earthquake-resistant design, collapse analysis, blast analysis, structural vulnerability assessment based on advanced nonlinear dynamic analysis.
 In his capacity as director of Engineering at ASI, he has managed multi-disciplinary teams performing dozens of performance based design and collapse analyses for projects in USA, UK, KSA, UAE, Brazil, New Zealand, and Australia.